M4rotte/plop/README.md

  - attach: Attach stdout and stderr of the current terminal to file descriptors 1 and 2 of the daemon
  - detach: Close file descriptors 0, 1 and 2 of the daemon

+The file 'example' provide a minimal… example… of a executable that can be run by plop.
+As you can see, there is no specific need and plop should be able to run any executable without modification.
+Programs run by plop don’t need to fork by themselves (and probably shouldn’t…).